 For the first edition, Dick Bolles (the author of What Color is Your Parachute?) played Obi Wan to my Skywalker.
 Both our books were with Ten Speed Press, a hip, independent Berkeley publisher.
 About twenty years and 80,000 copies later, The Career Guide resides in the Random House galaxy.
 You’ll find testimonials from readers in the far right pane.
 Their most frequent word of praise?
 Inspiring.

 What do you want to do with your life?
 The directions for this notebook are a Yellow Brick Road to your personal workplace Oz.
 If you’re already reading the book and wish to download the promised forms, you’ll find them here.
-The career notebook is a place to express, record, and organize your ideas as you figure out a creative path.
+The career notebook is a place to express, record, and organize ideas as you plot your creative path.

-All heroes need to use their heads, get help, set goals, and keep going.
-To prepare for your journey, use these seven carefully-selected resources, including major sources of employment information, gateway job-hunting sites, and more personal forms of support.
+All heroes need to use their heads and get help.
+To plan for your journey and then keep moving, use these seven carefully-selected resources, including major sources of employment information, gateway job-hunting sites, and more personal ways to give and receive support.

 Buy the book from any of these sellers: